benk1/FinanceApp/README.md

-## This is react app with Firebase as backend
+## This is Finances react app powered by Firebase as backend